wp-plugins/mailchimp-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Easy Opt-ins For Mailchimp WordPress Plugin Helps You Get More Email Subscribers.
-Create Beautiful & Highly Converting Opt-In Widgets In Less Than 2 Minutes.
+Create Beautiful & Converting Opt-In Widgets In Minutes.

 == Description ==
 *   The **Easy Opt-ins For Mailchimp** WordPress Plugin makes it easy to create highly convereting Mailchimp opt-in forms in less than two minutes.